House of Specialists (Lesnoy Prospect, Saint Petersburg): Famous residents of the House of Specialists

+Plaques in memory of victims of repression

+Installing memorial plaques

 In the 2nd half of 2010s less noticeable smaller memorial plaques were also mounted on the building to commemorate its residents who fell victim of Stalin's time purges.
 Their names were established by the city's civil activity organisations dedicated to legal rehabilitation and commemoration of innocent people who were oppressed from the 1930s to the 1950s and Vozvraschionniye imena (Returned Names) history research center set up to find names, compile biographies and keep the memory of Russia's victims of XX century's wars and purges working at the National Library of Russia in Saint Petersburg.
 The research center's website also hosts online searchable copies of the city's Memory Books with names of victims and survivors of the Siege of Leningrad and repressions that include the names of the house residents, and offers links to other federal and city archive databases websites.
 Modest memorial plaques of the same kind have been placed on the city's old buildings in accordance with the Last Address civic initiative.

+Dismantling memorial plaques

+34 “Last address” plates with the names of the residents of the house, who became victims of repressions during the Soviet era, disappeared from the House of Specialists in 2023.